By PAUL GOTHAM

 It wasn’t the way Dylan Kladstrup planned it.

-While the Pittsford Sutherland boys’ soccer team hoisted a sectional block on their home pitch, Kladstrup watched from a few feet away.
+While the Pittsford Sutherland boys’ soccer team hoisted a sectional block on its home pitch, Kladstrup watched from a few feet away.

 Propped on a pair of crutches, the Knights’ leading scorer and senior tri-captain was forced to choose caution over celebration.